link1905/system-design-101/content/practices/booking-system/_index.md

 r -> h: belongs to
 ```

+### NoSQL Consideration

-A key access pattern is that users typically work with only one hotel at a time.
+However, a key access pattern is that users typically work with only one hotel at a time.
 This locality allows us to leverage a [NoSQL store]({{< ref "nosql-database" >}}) (such as a **Document Store** or **Column-family Store**) to improve performance and availability.
 We can partition the data by `hotel_id`, ensuring that a hotel and all its associated rooms reside on the same server.